 7. To leverage greater amounts of spend in order to put into place spend controls.

-How do you determine spend controls or thresholds?
+How do you determine your spend controls or thresholds?
 Establishing spending baselines can be challenging if you are limited to using industry benchmarks simply because there aren’t many meetings-related benchmarks available to reference.
-Reviewing your organization’s spend data on common elements such as guest room rates, meeting space rental and meals, by city and/or time of year, can lead to spend limits or controls that make sense.
+Reviewing your organization’s spend data on common elements such as guest room rates, meeting space rental and meals, by city and/or time of year can lead to spending limits or controls that make sense.

 8. To validate cost avoidance and savings.